rodjunger/chatgptauth/README.md

 Extra care was put to ensure that requests match the browser requests in every aspect to avoid blocks, but you still may get rate limit.

 It is currently in a VERY wip state, things can and will change.
-Captcha answer can only be submitted through STDIN (aka typing) but that will be changed to better support use in other libraries and possibly captcha solvers.

 ## Installation